Aj-Ishac/Data-Processing-And-Lookup-Tool/README.md

  5. Check for Duplicates.
  6. Output Records on File.

-Work in progress:
+Additional work underway:
+ 1. Integrate Newegg-GPU-Webscraping-Tool into Data-Processing-And-Lookup-Tool functionality.
- 1. Split receipt based on product keywords.
+ 2. Split receipt based on product keywords. (by RTX 3070, for example)
- 2. Seamless communication with the WIP Price-Webscraping-Tool
- 3. Simplify data presented to the user for quick purchase decision making.
- 4. Interactive GUI.
- 5. Export to CSV.
+ 3. Remove all records of receipt above X price.
+ 4. Update shared CSV between Newegg-GPU-Webscraping-Tool and Data-Processing-And-Lookup-Tool functionality.